Vacuum polarization in Uranium: An introduction

-Finally we have
+Finally we have $P_\pm(x,y)=P_\pm(x-y)$,

 Here $\Delta_1$ is the Hadamard function, knows also as the even solution of the Klein--Gordon equation.
 The odd solution~$\Delta$ is the Pauli--Jordan function.
+This function vanishes for space-like intervals and is used in the quantum theory of fields to define the anticommutator $\{\psi_x, \psi^+_y\}=(-\slashed{\partial}+ m)\beta\Delta(x-y)$.
+Here $\psi_x$ is a generalized operator in the Hilbert space~$\mathcal{H}$.
+On the contrary $R_1=P_- - P_+$ produces non-local correlations.
 A detailed analysis of their singularities can be found in the original paper by Dirac~\cite{dir}.
+In non-relativistic quantum mechanics the expectation of an observable~$O$ is defined as